Validity of BPS model

 The biomedical model assumes that disease is either cured or leads to death.
 It developed in the context of identifying the cause of an illness.
 It was not designed to consider long-term disease states.
 Rather, it was a theory that enabled researchers to discover the abnormal bodily structures or functions that caused illness.
 Its purpose was never to understand illness itself.

-Even when the biomedical model evolved over the first 300 years, chronic disease was probably quite common.
+Chronic disease was probably quite common even when the biomedical model first evolved, and it may have increased over the next 300 years.
 However, it was just one of many difficulties faced for most of the population.
 People did not enter a sick role; they had to work and participate in society to live.
 Beggars may have had a chronic disease, but they were not of great concern to society at the time.

 The biomedical model does not give any helpful insight into chronic disease management.
 Chronic disease is outside the theory.